Skip to main content Skip to office menu Skip to footer

 LCPR News

-Laws 2025, Chapter 37, Article 17, requires LCPR staff to convene a work group for the purpose of creating pension plans for probation officers and 911 telecommunicators.
-The names and contact information for the representatives who will serve on the work group must be provided to LCPR staff by June 14, 2025.
+The 2025 Omnibus Pension and Retirement Bill (Laws 2025, Chapter 37, Article 17) requires LCPR staff to convene a work group for the purpose of determining the terms and conditions of new pension plans to be established for probation officers and 911 telecommunicators and recommending legislation to the Commission that will establish the plans.

-new Firefighter relief associations no longer have to file an annual Investment Business Recipient Disclosure form!
+Firefighter relief associations no longer have to file an annual Investment Business Recipient Disclosure form!

 The 2025 Omnibus Pension and Retirement bill, enacted as Chapter 37 of the 2025 session laws, repeals the requirement in Minnesota Statutes, section 356A.06, subdivision 5, to file an annual investment business recipient disclosure form.
 The requirement, in effect since 1989, meant the chief administrative officer of every firefighter relief association and other “covered pension plans” had to annually file with the Legislative Commission on Pensions and Retirement a form that lists “the recipients of investment business placed with, or investment commissions allocated among, commercial banks, investment bankers, brokerage organizations, or other investment managers.”
 The repeal of this requirement in the 2025 pension bill means that, beginning August 1, 2025, firefighter relief associations no longer need to file the “Investment Business Recipient Disclosure Form” with the LCPR executive director.
 See Chapter 37, Article 8, Section 2.
+Previous filings for relief associations can be found at the Legislative Reference Library.

 See previous LCPR News articles